PynPoint/PynPoint/docs/examples.rst

 .. code-block:: python

    fwhm = 0.134  # [arcsec]

-Now we are ready to add all the pipeline modules that we need.
+Now we are ready to add and run all the pipeline modules that we need.
 Have a look at the documentation in the :ref:`pynpoint-package` section for a detailed description of the individual modules and their parameters.

 1. We start by importing the raw science images with a DIT of 65 ms into the database: